 Have you had any mentors along the way?

-[Tina] You just mentioned your girlfriend, who we happen to know.
 Are your family and friends supportive of what you do?

 Do you feel a responsibility to contribute to something bigger than yourself?